morakah-hub/morakah-hub/README.md

 ## Currently working on

-- Pushing autonomy further on my UAV platforms especially the LW-PLA plane
+- Manufacturing and flight-testing the LW-PLA flying wing — full autonomy is the V2 goal
 - Getting better at composite fabrication
-- Tinkering with robotic automation on the manufacturing side
+- Building up my MATLAB skills for control systems